Machine Learning, MLOps, Data Streaming, Real-Time Features, Feature Engineering

 The typical feature store architecture consists of three main components:

 The offline store handles historical feature data for training.
 It stores large volumes of data efficiently and supports complex queries for creating training datasets.
-Common implementations use data warehouses like Snowflake, BigQuery, or data lakes with Parquet files.
+Common implementations use data warehouses like Snowflake, BigQuery, or lakehouse tables with formats like Apache Iceberg or Delta Lake.
+As of 2025, Apache Iceberg has become increasingly popular for offline feature storage due to its time-travel capabilities and efficient metadata management.

 The feature registry maintains metadata about all features: their definitions, schemas, lineage, and statistics.
 It serves as the control plane, while offline and online stores are the data planes.